infinum/frontend-handbook/React/Recipes/Session Handling.md

 }
 ```

-Although this might look like a simple page redirect, render will occur and might hurt app performance.
-Once the page is loaded and the component is mounted, `state.data` will be `undefined`.
-Once request to read a session, `state.data` or `state.error` will be defined, and re-render will occur.
-This means that all child components will be re-rendered, too, which can potentially be an expensive operation.
-To optimize this, we'll create a component that will handle the redirect.
+Although this might look like a simple page redirect, it's not really optimized - rerender will occur and might hurt performance.

+Once the page is loaded and the component is mounted, `session` and `sessionError` will be `undefined` since the request did not happen yet.
+Once request to read a session is triggered, `session` or `sessionError` will be defined, and re-render will occur, and this, potentially, might be an expensive operation.
+To optimize this, we'll create a component that will handle the redirect based on authentication.

 ```tsx
 interface IAuthRedirectProps {